Teagan-Wilson/PS-Azure-SignIn-Log-To-GrayLog/README.md

 # PS-Azure-SignIn-Log-To-GrayLog
-Gets Azure Sign-in Logs from the last 15 minutes and Sends them to Graylog.
+Gets Azure AD Sign-in Logs from the last 15 minutes and Sends them to Graylog.

 Set up is a breeze:
 Set up a new application and secret with directory access in Azure AD.